Skip to content

 The RN to BSN online program is delivered in an online format ideal for working professionals, conveniently featuring several start dates each year.
 You can get started anytime!

 Please note that sessions frequently fill ahead of published deadlines.
-Application cycles are open until the sessions Due to high demand, there is no advanced notice of application closures.
+Application cycles are open until the sessions reach capacity.
+Due to high demand, there is no advanced notice of application closures.

 Students must register for courses by 5 p.m.
 (EST) on the registration deadline date.